whopio/whop-sdk-ts/examples/nextjs/README.md

 3. Copy the environment variables from the `.env.development` into a `.env.local`.
 Ensure to use real values from the whop dashboard.

 4. Go to a whop created in the same org as the app you created.
-Navigate to the tools section and add you app.
+Navigate to the tools section and add your app.

 5. Run `pnpm dev` to start the dev server.
 Then in the top right of the window find a translucent settings icon.
 Select "localhost".
 The default port 3000 should work.